-I noticed that many member profiles have been removed and redirected to the home page.
+I noticed that many member profiles have been removed and now linked to the home page.
 That means people are leaving, even new members who didn’t even get their feet wet.

-Redirecting to the home page, instead of showing an error of some sort, is poor programming in my opinion.
+Redirecting to the home page, instead of showing an error of some sort, is poor programming.
 In the case of a closed account, they should display something such as, "This user is no longer on InfoBarrel."
 I guess they just don't want to admit that.